BinPar/read.garden-viewer/README.md

 - **API Agnostic**: providing a universal event based interface (that will get `actions` and emit `events`) to be used by any viewer.
 - **Body Scroll Based**: the library will automatically append it's own DOM nodes in te body and use the page's body scroll navigate through the content.

-## How to integrate this viewer into an APP
+## How to integrate this viewer into any project

 The viewer consists of three different files: